 Jasper Young joined Bousteads in 1855 and became Senior Partner on the death of E. Boustead in 1888.
 Jasper died in 1905 and his son, Arthur Young became Senior Partner and his brother, Bertie Young became a partner too.

 On 1 December 1898 William Roper-Caldbeck married Alice Mary Young, daughter of Jasper Young.
 They had five children (one girl and four boys, in order of age): Julia Christian Dora, Brigadier William Noel, George Reginald [Regie], Lt.-Col Arthur Terence, Harry Bertram.

 After the Young brothers retired the company was led by the Roper-Caldbeck brothers – Reggie and Harry.

 Reggie Roper-Caldbeck joined Edward Boustead & Co in London 1925 and was posted to Boustead Singapore the following year.
 He was chairman of Boustead Singapore from 1939 and presumably Chairman in name throughout WWII when he and other members of the family were imprisoned by the Japanese.
 He was later also chairman of Boustead PLC (London) until at least 1964\65.

-Harrie Roper-Caldbeck was out in Asia much later than his brother and was chairman of Boustead & Co (Singapore) from 1947.
-He retired in 1979.
+Harry Roper-Caldbeck was out in Asia much later than his brother and was chairman of Boustead & Co (Singapore) from 1947 until he retired in 1979.

 Both the Roper-Caldbeck brothers were heavily involved with re-establishing Bousteads after WWII.
-It was often the case that the ‘Boustead Men’ (as they were known) retired back from the east to Boustead London and ran operations from there – this was the normal process.
-That was certainly the case with Frank Man.
+It was often the case that the ‘Boustead Men’ (as they were known) retired from the East to Boustead London and ran operations from there – this was the normal process and was certainly the case with Frank Man.

 [UNDER CONSTRUCTION – MORE TO BE ADDED]